-3.5.
+- 1.7.
 The Number of participants in a Class shall be determined as the total number of cars in that class participating in any of Qualifying or Heats 1 or 2.
 Drivers sharing a car at the same race meeting will be counted as one car only.
 Individual points scored will not be affected.
-Points earned in one class may not be carried over into another class but all points earned will be combined in the Rookie, Masters and Northern Regions Championships.

-- 3.6.
-For championship events at circuits outside the Northern Regions area,(excluding Red Star Raceway) a competitor who participates by commencing a lap, whether in practice (official or unofficial), qualifying, or in a race, will be awarded an extra 10 (ten) points towards all Championships. - 3.7.
+Points earned in one class may not be carried over into another class but all points earned will be combined in the Rookie, Masters and Northern Regions Club Championships. - 1.8.
+For championship events at circuits outside the Northern Regions area, (excluding Red Star Raceway) a competitor who participates by commencing a lap, whether in practice (official or unofficial), qualifying, or in a race, will be awarded an extra 10 (ten) points towards all Championships. - 1.9.
 All races will be championship races.
-The points from one race meeting will be discarded.
+The points from one race meeting will be discarded if the number of events for the year exceed 6 (Six).
 Events not entered are eligible to be discarded.
 Points thus discarded will not include any away race bonus points Individual heats may not be discarded, the whole race meeting's points must be discarded.
 Any points lost due to exclusion as a result of any infringements may not be discarded.
-Discarded event for Index of performance championship need not be the same as Northenr regions championship.
+Discarded event for Index of performance championship need not be the same as Northern regions club championship. - 1.10.

-3.8.
 Subject to the number of competitors exceeding the minima stipulated in the organiser's regulations for the day, the trophies shall be awarded per event as follows:

-• Class B - 1st 2nd 3rd

-• Class C - 1st 2nd 3rd

-• Class L - 1st 2nd 3rd

-- 3.9.
-Awards per event shall be determined as follows: - 3.9.1.
-Classes, B, and L the highest number of laps at the lowest total race time across the two heats will determine the winner and subsequent positions in each class (subject, however, to relevant regulations regarding cut-off time that may be applicable within any class). - 3.9.2.
+- Class B 1st 2nd 3rd Class C 1st 2nd 3rd Class L 1st 2nd 3rd - 1.11.
+Awards per event shall be determined as follows: - 1.11.1.
+Classes, B, and L the highest number of laps at the lowest total race time across the two heats will determine the winner and subsequent positions in each class (subject, however, to relevant regulations regarding cut-off time that may be applicable within any class). - 1.11.2.
 Class C the highest index percentage of both heats combined.
-No grid position adjustment will be made. - 3.9.3.
-In the event a driver is disqualified or is not classified as a finisher, the race time and laps completed will be discarded - 3.10.
+No grid position adjustment will be made. - 1.11.3.
+In the event a driver is disqualified or is not classified as a finisher, the race time and laps completed will be discarded - 1.12.
 All championship race heats to be a minimum of 24kms in length.
-Race heats shortned by the race organiser, due to program pressure, will still count as championship heats. - 3.11.
-For purposes of these regulations a 'racing event' is classified as qualifying or race heats - 3.12.
-To be eligible for championship points and to receive trophies at individual race meetings a competitor has to be a member or affiliate member of The Lotus Register (TLR). - 3.13.
+Race heats shortened by the race organiser, due to program pressure, will still count as championship heats. - 1.13.
+For purposes of these regulations a 'racing event' is classified as qualifying and race heats - 1.14.
+To be eligible for championship points and to receive trophies at individual race meetings a competitor has to be a member or affiliate member of The Lotus Register of South Africa (TLR). - 1.15.
 A compulsory racers levy of R500 per annum is payable by all competitors and will be administered by the treasurer of The Lotus Register.
 Racers who join after 50% of the races have been completed will pay pro-rata for the remaining races.
-No refund will be paid if a racer does not compete in all the events. - 3.14.
-Levy to be paid to The Lotus Register bank account: Banking Details:
+No refund will be paid if a racer does not compete in all the events. - 1.16.
+The Racers levy is to be paid to The Lotus Register bank account: Banking Details: